 In Sec.
-III A 2 we have focused on defining and interpreting the background and resonant scattering matrices.
-We further have shown how the former corresponds to an asymptotic basis transformation.
-In this Appendix we extract the relevant parts of Domcke's [71] derivation of this separation based on Lippmann-Schwinger equations and give his formulae for the T-matrices.
+III A 2, we focus on defining and interpreting the background and resonant scattering matrices.
+We further show how the former corresponds to an asymptotic basis transformation.
+In this Appendix, we extract the relevant parts of Domcke's [71] derivation of this separation based on Lippmann-Schwinger equations and give his formulas for the T matrices.

 The goal is to expand the P-space projection of the full eigenstate, which contains all the scattering information, in terms of the various subspace eigenstates.
-During the quantization procedure, we already derived Eq.
+During the quantization procedure, we already derive Eq.
 (C6), in which we now only have to expand the homogeneous part in terms of free states.

-We first write down the Lippmann-Schwinger equation for the bath eigenstates where we have defined the free Green function in full space and the free eigenstates
+We first write down the Lippmann-Schwinger equation for the bath eigenstates:

-$$G_0^{(\pm)} = (E(k) - K \pm i\epsilon)^{-1}$$ (G2)
+$$G_0^{(\pm)} = [E(k) - K \pm i\epsilon]^{-1}$$ (G2)